open-pioneer/trails-starter/docs/internals/Design.md

 4. Launch all requires services and inject required references (required components launch before their dependents, cycles are an error)
 5. Set up the UI Framework (Framework specific options, e.g. root nodes for menus).
 6. Render the application's UI

-TODO:

--   Implement properties on the HTML Tag, e.g. `<sample-app foo="bar" />`, perhaps including global options
--   Implement API on the web component instance (methods and events)
+7. Expose an API from the web component

 ### Test support